 Study in SAB's Summer Course is for intermediate and advanced students, 12 to 18 years old who are at a stage of technical advancement proportionate to their age and who have the physical qualifications suited to the demands of classical dance.
 Twelve year olds must already be training on pointe by the time of their Summer Course audition.

 SAB's Summer Course curriculum consists of the same varied course offerings as SAB's core Winter Term program including ballet technique, pointe work, variations, partnering, character, ballroom, pilates, weight training for boys and physical therapy & nutrition education.
 Preparation for a career in classical ballet is the primary focus of summer training.
 Click here to learn about SAB’s Summer Course curriculum in greater detail.

-Most of SAB’s permanent faculty, under the direction of Chairman of Faculty Peter Martins, will lead Summer Course classes.
+Most of SAB’s permanent faculty will lead Summer Course classes.
 Guest teachers from New York City Ballet and other professional dance organizations will also participate.

-During the Summer Course, the School operates a residence hall for approximately 200 students that is located in the same building which houses the School's teaching studios, dining hall, administrative offices and physical therapy room.
+During the Summer Course, the School operates a residence hall for approximately 200 students that is located in the same building which houses the School's teaching studios, administrative offices and physical therapy room.
 Almost all accepted students are offered a space in the residence hall upon acceptance.
 Exceptions may apply to applicants who live locally in the NYC area.